camelot2002/ntHackathon/README.md

 The problem statement has been implemented in Python and locally hosted on streamlit.

 Prerequisite libraries : pandas, streamlit, numpy, glob, os, altair.
-To dowload the libraries use pip install "library_name" .
+To dowload the libraries use pip install "library_name".

 Steps to run the code: